sarakhan7/aurify/README.md

-# 🎤 Verba — Your AI Communication Coach
+# 🎤 Aurify — Your AI Communication Coach

-**Verba** is an AI-powered web app that helps you prepare for interviews, meetings, and presentations by analyzing your speaking performance.
+**Aurify** is an AI-powered web app that helps you prepare for interviews, meetings, and presentations by analyzing your speaking performance.
 Just record yourself answering a prompt, and Verba gives you structured feedback on clarity, confidence, pacing, and more — all in under a minute.

 ---